Author: Sean Keith, Business Development Director at Eagle Eye.

-These shifts signify the importance of knowing your customer and being able to anticipate and adapt to their needs quickly, as they evolve.
+These shifts signify the importance of knowing your customer and quickly anticipating and adapting to their needs as they evolve.
 Leaning into both click & collect and curbside pickup trends is a way to achieve that by keeping your offline locations relevant to customers and gaining valuable insights about them.
-What’s more, evidence from markets where click & collect can make up 70% of ecommerce, such as in the UK, retailers also report that shoppers spend up 14% more by adding items to their basket instore when they visit to collect the orders they make online.
+What’s more, evidence from markets where click & collect can make up 70% of e-commerce, such as in the UK, retailers also report that shoppers spend up 14% more by adding items to their basket in-store when they visit to collect the orders they make online.

-As more consumers shop for groceries and other day-to-day items online, giving them the option to buy in-store or choose home delivery, you’re able to learn more about their preferences and behaviors.
+As more consumers shop for groceries and other day-to-day items online, giving them the option to buy in-store or choose home delivery, you’re able to learn more about their preferences and behaviours.

 Establishing and nurturing digital connections with your customers enables you to learn what products they’re interested in, which digital promotions they’re responding to (or not), and whether they’re abandoning a shopping basket because of out-of-stocks or higher prices.
 Moreover, each time they shop, you’re developing a detailed picture of their preferences that inform future promotions and – if they’re a member of one – loyalty program offers.